Panel recommends that U.S. officials not go to China's Olympics

-WASHINGTON, April 21 (Reuters) - A U.S. government commission on Wednesday urged the Biden administration to not send officials to the 2022 Winter Olympics in Beijing, citing religious persecution including China’s repression of Uighur Muslims, which Washington has labeled genocide.
+WASHINGTON (Reuters) -A U.S. government commission on Wednesday urged the Biden administration to not send officials to the 2022 Winter Olympics in Beijing, citing religious persecution including China’s repression of Uighur Muslims, which Washington has labeled genocide.

 President Joe Biden’s administration signaled earlier this year that it had no plans to bar American athletes from participating in the Beijing Games.

-But activist calls have been mounting for a coordinated diplomatic boycott in which athletes would compete but government representatives would shun the Games.
+But calls from lawmakers and activists have been mounting for a coordinated diplomatic boycott in which athletes would compete but government representatives would shun the Games.
 Some have also made a case for a possible postponement or relocation of the event scheduled for next February.

 The U.S. Commission on International Religious Freedom in an annual report encouraged Washington to continue to impose targeted financial and visa sanctions on Chinese government agencies and officials responsible for “systematic, ongoing, and egregious violations.”